Ideological and political education

-Ideological and political education is a common subject in higher education in the People's Republic of China.
+Ideological and political education is a common subject related to the ideology of the Chinese Communist Party (CCP) in higher education in the People's Republic of China.
 It is called Morality and the Rule of Law in compulsory education and Ideological and Politics in high school education.
-It is closely related to the Chinese Communist Party's patriotic education campaigns.
+It is closely related to the CCP's patriotic education campaigns.
 The Schools of Marxism of major universities in China have ideological and political education majors and courses, many of which are compulsory courses for students in other colleges.

 History

 In the early days of the People's Republic of China, the development of education was based on the Soviet model, including the political theory courses.
 The Soviet education system was suitable for the political and ideological control, ideological cultivation and indoctrination, and economic system characteristics of the country when it was first established.
 The Chinese Communist Party (CCP) opposed the civic education implemented by the Nationalist government, which included traditional ethics, and opposed the New Life Movement.
 Chairman Liu Shaoqi said that the ideological and political education of the CCP is to "arm the intellectuals and the masses with socialist and Marxist–Leninist ideas and criticize feudal and capitalist ideas."
 In December 1949, the First National Education Work Conference formally decided to offer political courses Marxism–Leninism in secondary schools and above to provide students with "revolutionary ideological and political education."

 The first National Conference on Higher Education held in June 1950 clearly emphasized that "our colleges and universities should carry out revolutionary political education, eliminate feudal, comprador and fascist ideas, and develop the idea of serving the people."
 Political theory courses were regarded as "the foundation of all professional education" and emphasized that "ideological and political education should be carried out through teaching in all subjects."
 CCP Chairman Mao Zedong proposed "learning from Russia", saying: "We oppose the Chiang Kai-shek reactionaries who have sided with imperialism, and we also oppose the illusion of a third way."